Professor Frank Ruddle

 Born 19th August, 1929 (West New York, New Jersey) - Died 10th March, 2013 (New Haven, Connecticut)

 Ruddle helped pioneer human gene mapping and established many of the techniques and a framework for setting up the Human Genome Project.
 He is also known for having generated, with Jon W. Gordon and George Scango the first successful transgenic mouse.
-His work heralded the development of genetically modified animals as research models to investigate the function of genes and genetic cause of disease.
-He also co-discovered, with William McGinnis, the first human homeobox genes, important regulators of gene development.
+This heralded the development of genetically modified animals as research models to investigate the function of genes and genetic cause of disease.
+Ruddle also discovered, with William McGinnis, the first human homeobox genes, important regulators of gene development.

 Frank Ruddle: timeline of key events